FL

 Featured Forensic Science Programs in Florida

-There are several quality forensics programs in Florida, many of which are accredited by the Forensic Science Program Accreditation Commission (FEPAC).
-Using standards such as facility quality, curriculum comprehensiveness, and student outcomes, FEPAC is the premier organization that evaluates forensic programs.
+There are several quality forensics programs in Florida, many accredited by the Forensic Science Program Accreditation Commission (FEPAC).
+FEPAC is the premier organization that evaluates forensic programs, using standards such as facility quality, curriculum comprehensiveness, and student outcomes.

 Florida International University